Housing And Utilities

 We recommend that you evaluate your options (if your apartment does not specify which type you need) and choose a policy that best fits your needs and budget.
 Reputable companies should also have reviews you can read so you can learn from other people’s experience using that company and factor their feedback into your decision.

 The University Housing Office provides comfortable housing in residence hall communities at reasonable prices.
 Some residence halls, like the Global Village at Alexander Hall, intentionally pair American and international students as roommates.
 Residence halls also offer unique cross-cultural programs such as ethnic dinners, lectures, and cultural events.
 E.S.
 King Village and Western Manor are N.C.
 State’s student family housing complexes.
 The main goal both complexes is to provide a safe, well-maintained, comfortable living environment for families with reasonable rental rates.
 The university also has a number of student-orientation on-campus apartments like Wolf Ridge and Wolf Village.

 Raleigh is a rapidly developing city and securing affordable off campus housing may be a challenge due to the current demand and expense of rental units.
 Therefore it is important to try and secure accommodations as early as possible.
-It is recommended that you consult with Departmental Ambassadors and students from your home country for advice on apartments.
+NC State has a website for off-campus housing that has many good options.
+It is also recommended that you consult with Departmental Ambassadors and students and scholars from your home country for advice on apartments.
 Some student organizations at NC State have Facebook pages where available housing is posted.